torquetech/torque-workspace/README.md

 - ⭐ Star this repo to show your interest/support.
 - 📫 Stay updated by subscribing to our [email list](https://torquetech.dev).

-If you just want to start using _Torque_, just email us at team@torquetech.dev
+If you would like to start using _Torque_ for your project(s), we would love to hear how you plan to use it.
+Email us at team@torquetech.dev

 ## LICENSE note